redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

         }
     }

-By default this method returns **false**, so just override the base method and return **true** to achieve this task.
+This method is implemented in the **AlBlockManager** class default and returns **false** by default.
+Just override the base method and return **true** to achieve this task.

 Implement a list of App-Blocks
 ------------------------------

-If you carefully read the thumbnail's template code, you surely notice that this block cannot live on its own.
-In fact the output html code results in a **li** element which is just an item of a list of items.
-This is the reason because it has been declared as **internal block**
+Now we will explain how to implement a list of objects, in our example a list of thumbnails.

 The ThumbnailsTutorial App-Block class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's now implement the **ThumbnailsTutorial** block.
 As usual we start to add the block's
-class, so create the **AlBlockManagerBootstrapThumbnailsDemoBlock.php** inside the
+class, so create the **AlBlockManagerBootstrapThumbnailsTutorialBlock.php** inside the
 **Core/Block** folder, open it and paste this code:

 .. code-block:: php

-    // src/RedKiteCms/Block/BootstrapButtonTutorialBlockBundle/Core/Block/AlBlockManagerBootstrapThumbnailsDemoBlock.php
+    // src/RedKiteCms/Block/BootstrapButtonTutorialBlockBundle/Core/Block/AlBlockManagerBootstrapThumbnailsTutorialBlock.php
-    namespace RedKiteCms\Block\BootstrapThumbnailBlockBundle\Core\Block;
+    namespace RedKiteCms\Block\BootstrapButtonTutorialBlockBundle\Core\Block;

     use RedKiteLabs\RedKiteCmsBundle\Core\Content\Block\JsonBlock\AlBlockManagerJsonBlock;
     use RedKiteLabs\RedKiteCmsBundle\Core\Content\Block\AlBlockManagerContainer;